igloo-project/igloo-doc/source/howtos/Querying.md

 ##### Other criteria

-Many more utility methods are provided in `fr.openwide.core.jpa.more.business.search.query.AbstractHibernateSearchSearchQuery<T, S>`.
+Many more utility methods are provided in `org.iglooproject.jpa.more.business.search.query.AbstractHibernateSearchSearchQuery<T, S>`.
 If what you're looking for wasn't above, check out the code.

 ##### Overriding utility methods or extending them
-If you feel the need to extend this class with additional utility methods, or to override existing utility methods, know that you may do this simply by overriding `fr.openwide.core.jpa.more.config.spring.AbstractJpaMoreJpaConfig.hibernateSearchLuceneQueryFactory()` to return your own query factory.
+If you feel the need to extend this class with additional utility methods, or to override existing utility methods, know that you may do this simply by overriding `org.iglooproject.jpa.more.config.spring.AbstractJpaMoreJpaConfig.hibernateSearchLuceneQueryFactory()` to return your own query factory.

 ```java
 	@Override